andreasgruener/vocabulary/README.md

 - foreign language words - asks e.g. latin you answer in your language
 - orginal language words - asks your langauge you answer in e.g. latin
 - number of words k - the number of
-- all variants - you need to provide all variante of a translation
+- all variants - you need to provide all variants of a translation
 - voice based results (say correct answer)  - says the correct answer (works on mac)
 - no problem vocabulary - switches of default mode, which asks all wrongly answered vaocabularies at the end